Welcome to the Ferrarezi Lab!

 This webpage shares miscellaneous information about my research and education program on Controlled Environment Agriculture (CEA) Crop Physiology and Production at the University of Georgia.

-I also teach two courses, HORT 3200 “Hydroponics and Controlled Environment Horticulture” and HORT 4050/6050 “Greenhouse Management I”, lead the UGA Hydroponics Club, direct a Maymester Study Abroad program to Cuba (2025) and Valencia, Spain (even years), and advise and mentor dozens of grad and undergraduate students at UGA and around the globe.
+I also teach three courses, HORT 3200 “Hydroponics and Controlled Environment Horticulture” (4 credits, Spring odd years), HORT 4050/6050 “Greenhouse Management I” (4 credits, Fall), and HORT 8111 “Design, Analysis, and Interpretation of Horticultural Data” (2 credits, Spring even years), lead the UGA Hydroponics Club, direct a Maymester UGA CAES Mediterranean Study Abroad program to Valencia, Spain (4 credits, even years), and advise and mentor dozens of grad and undergraduate students at UGA and around the globe.

 I hope you found our website interesting.
 I would be very happy to answer any questions about CEA Crop Physiology and Production.
 Just follow me on the social media channels below.